What is

 Summative Assessment

-Summative assessments are given to students at the end of an instructional period.
+Summative assessment is an assessment administered at the end of an instructional unit in a course.
+Unlike formative assessment, this assessment model is intended to evaluate student learning by comparing performance to a standard or benchmark.
 They are evaluative rather than diagnostic and are used to measure whether a course’s learning objectives were met.
 Unlike formative assessments, summative assessments are formal and involve clear instructions, expectations and grading rubrics to measure student comprehension.
+Summative assessments are often high-stakes, meaning they have a high point value.

 Guide to Remote Assessments